 It is obvious from the above discussion that group members did not believe that formal negotiations on conventional arms control are likely to open in the Middle East for some time.
-It is far more useful to try to develop conditions in which states in the region, and external weapon suppliers, will act informally to restrain the situation and discuss with each other how this might be done.
+It is far more useful to try to develop conditions in which states in the region, and external weapon suppliers, will act informally to restrain the situation Towards a regional security regime for the Middle East: conclusions and discuss with each other how this might be done.
 The first stages of this process could be accomplished through the sorts of initiatives generally associated with CSBMs, particularly as regards dialogue.
 In this context, discussions on such issues as military restructuring, doctrines, force deployments and the general state of readiness would be particularly useful.